isaacnmm/pestpolicy-hugo2XX/content/posts/tea-tree-oil-for-bed-bugs/index.md

 ##  How to Use Tea Tree Oil for Bed Bugs - Effective?

-The [Melaleuca alternifolia](https://en.wikipedia. org/wiki/Melaleuca_alternifolia) plant is the natural source of Tea Tree Oil.
+The [Melaleuca alternifolia](https://en.wikipedia.org/wiki/Melaleuca_alternifolia)plant is the natural source of Tea Tree Oil.
 The plant has a fascinating smell and contains up to 100 components.
 Though highly toxic when consumed, the plant has manifested strong antiviral, antifungal, and antibacterial qualities.
 Have you tried lavender to kill bed bugs?

 Tea Tree Oil's healing capabilities are currently being researched to determine whether tea tree oil is an ideal topical antimicrobial treatment.

 ##  Why Consider Tea Tree Oil For Bed Bugs?

-Sources state that [tea tree oil is almost as effective as chemical insecticides](https://www.webmd. com/vitamins/ai/ingredientmono-113/tea-tree-oil).
-Also, chemical insecticides are mostly harmful to the human respiratory system.
+Sources state that [tea tree oil is almost as effective as chemical insecticides](https://www.webmd.com/vitamins/ai/ingredientmono-113/tea-tree-oil).Also, chemical insecticides are mostly harmful to the human respiratory system.
 Tea tree oil has a pleasant smell that you will like.
 It smells almost like pine disinfectant, only that it is a bit stronger.
 Check out the pictures of bed bugs.

 ###  How to Do Patch Test